leporello-js/leporello-js/README.md

   `write`

-- Arguments to IO-caching functions are expected to be deep equal to non-cached call, for cache to be used
+- Arguments to IO-caching functions are expected to be deep equal to non-cached call, for cache to be used.
+Deep equality is implemented as comparing JSON stringified arguments

 - If there is a call that is not cached, then cache is busted and entire execution is restarted